Pashugan/exprcalc/README.md

 #### Operands

 number (e.g. `1984`, `3.14`, `–273.15`, `6.62607004e-34`)

-string (e.g. `"foo"`, `'bar'`) bool (case-insensitive `true` and `false`) identifier, see details below (case-sensitive, C-variable-like names, i.e. starting from an alphabetic symbol or underscore followed by alphabetic symbols, digits or underscore, e.g. `foo`, `BAR`, `_myvar`, `__my_var`, `Moon44`)
+string (e.g. `"foo"`, `'bar'`)

+bool (case-insensitive `true` and `false`)

+identifier, see details below (case-sensitive, C-variable-like names, i.e. starting from an alphabetic symbol or underscore followed by alphabetic symbols, digits or underscore, e.g. `foo`, `BAR`, `_myvar`, `__my_var`, `Moon44`)

 #### Operators

 ##### Comparison

 number  `== != < > <= >=`

 string  `== != < > <= >=`

 boolean `== !=`

 ##### Logical

 `AND OR` (case-insensitive)

 ##### Subexpression

 Parentheses, as in maths

 `( )`, e.g. `(true OR false) AND true`

 #### Operator precedence

 `( )` (highest)

 `== != < > <= >=`

 `AND`

 `OR` (lowest)

 Implicit type casting is not supported, i.e. both operands must be of the same type.
 Both operands of logical operators must be boolean.
+Also, see caveats.

 ##### Caveat
 Short-circuit logical expression evaluation can result in correct evaluation of expressions with incompatible types.
-This behaviour should be expected as it trades performance against possible bug prone code.
+This behaviour trades performance against possible bug prone code.
 For instance, `true OR "String"` and `false AND 123` will not fail because only the first operand is required to evaluate the result of the logical expression.

 #### Identifiers